kinsi55/BeatSaber_Tweaks55/README.md

 ### Graphics

-- `Disable 'fake wall bloom'`: Disables the 'Fake' bloom that is applied to walls when you disable Post-Processing bloom in the game settings so you get true 'No Bloom' (Also resolves 'Broken' walls on Noodle maps).
-Disabling this might require a game restart to function correctly
+- `Disable 'Fake' Wall Bloom`: Disables the 'Fake' bloom that is applied to walls when you disable Post-Processing bloom in the game settings so you get true 'No Bloom' (Also resolves 'Broken' walls on Noodle maps).
 - `Disable Beat lines`: Disables the extremely bright lines which show up on the floor in columns where notes spawn

 ### UI

 - `Add Static lights toggle back`: Reverts the two seperate select boxes back to one simple toggle
-- `Disable Ingame Editor`: Prevents the ingame map editor from opening when clicking its button
-- `Hide / Disable 'Raw Score' number`: Hides the 'Raw' amount of Score in the Score Display, keeping only Rank and 'Accuacy' (E.g. 95%)
+- `Hide / Disable 'Raw Score' number`: Hides the 'Raw' amount of Score in the Score Display, keeping only Rank and 'Accuracy' (E.g. 95%)
 - `Menu lighting color`: Changes the color of the menu lighting

 ### Cut Rumble